Variability of the X-ray obscuring wind in Mrk 335 with XMM-Newton/RGS: Discussion

-During the intermediate-flux phase, the RGS spectra of Mrk\,335 reveal three distinct photoionised absorbers with time-averaged ionisation parameters of $\log \xi \simeq 3.63$ (high-$\xi$), $3.10$ (mid-$\xi$), and $2.01$ (low-$\xi$).
-The absorption lines are blueshifted by $v_{\rm out} \approx 5800~\mathrm{km~s^{-1}}$, $3200~\mathrm{km~s^{-1}}$, and $2150~\mathrm{km~s^{-1}}$, respectively.
+During the intermediate-flux phase, the RGS spectra of Mrk\,335 reveal three distinct photoionised absorbers with time-averaged ionisation parameters of $\log \xi \simeq 3.69$ (high-$\xi$), $2.97$ (mid-$\xi$), and $1.91$ (low-$\xi$).
+The absorption lines are blueshifted by $v_{\rm out} \approx 5800~\mathrm{km~s^{-1}}$, $3200~\mathrm{km~s^{-1}}$, and $2100~\mathrm{km~s^{-1}}$, respectively.
 These velocities are considerably higher than those typically found for classical warm absorbers ($\sim$100--1000~$\mathrm{km~s^{-1}}$; \citealt[e.g.][]{Blustin05,Detmers11,Laha14,Behar17}), and lower than the velocities attributed to ultra-fast outflows (UFOs), which can reach a substantial fraction of the speed of light \citep[e.g.][]{Tombesi10b,Xrism25a}.
 Instead, the velocities are comparable to the absorption troughs seen in the UV band during episodic obscuration events \citep[e.g.][]{Kaastra14,Zaidouni24}.
-Although no simultaneous \hst/COS spectra are available for our 2021 campaign, previous high-resolution UV observations have revealed broad absorption troughs with $v_{\rm out,UV}\sim 4000$--$6500~\kms$ \citep{Longinotti13,Longinotti19,Parker19}.
-During the 2009 quasi-simultaneous \xmm/\hst\ observation, the velocity of the X-ray wind ($\sim$4000--6000~\kms) was similar to that of the UV absorption features ($\sim$6500~\kms), suggesting that the X-ray and UV absorbers are manifestations of the same obscuring structure \citep{Longinotti13}.
-Interestingly, later \hst/COS observations in July~2018 indicate that the UV absorber had slowed to $\sim$3000~\kms, closer to the velocities of the low-$\xi$ and mid-$\xi$ wind components observed in 2021 \citep{Parker19}.
+A schematic interpretation of the multi-phase obscurer during the 2021 campaign is shown in Fig.~\ref{fig:sketch}.